pabloredo/AWSSimpleTools/hammerdb_on_ec2/README.md

 # HammerDB Instance

-Deploy HammerDB on AWS EC2 Linux and Test Database.
+Deploy HammerDB on AWS EC2 Linux and a Test Database.
+This is for reference only.
+Consider removing database secrets from templates.

-## Deploy template with AWS CLI
+### Deploy template with AWS CLI
 ```
     aws cloudformation create-stack \
     --stack-name hammerdb \
     --template-body file://hammerdb_cloudformation_template.yaml \
     --capabilities CAPABILITY_IAM
 ```
-## Update template with AWS CLI
+### Update template with AWS CLI

 ```
     aws cloudformation update-stack \